ZarcoDCarlos/Raspberry-Pi-5-Gaming-Handheld-Project/Setting_Static_IP_Address_in_RecalBox.md

 identical.
 This is the IP Address that the PI will use.
 I used the IP address from Recalbox's Network settings page here.
 This will be the **Static IP Address** used for SSH in the future if done successfully. **Make note of it.**

+Note that for the Nameservers section, you can add multiple.
+I added the one found using the steps above as well as '8.8.8.8' since that is a public nameserver from Google's DNS service.

 Type:
 ```
 reboot
 ```
 Hit enter, and check to see either in Recalbox Network settings if the newly assigned Static IP Address stays the same, or by successfully SSH'ing into the PI by using the IP Address.

+##D. Conclusion
+Now, you should be able to login to your Raspberry Pi with Recalbox OS easily via SSH and the Static IP Address that has been configured.
+Happy Gaming!